dessa-oss/atlas/examples/example_configs/README.md

 ### offline_mode

 This variable is used to tell the `run.sh` that there is no internet.
-This ensures - among other things - that pip will not waste time trying to download packages when it can't.
+This ensures that pip will not waste time trying to download packages when it can't.

 Allowed values for `offline_mode` are `OFFLINE`.
-Leaving it unset will let pip and other maintenance processes access the internet as necessary.
+Leaving it unset will let pip access the internet as necessary in order to download python packages.
 Setting any other value is the same as leaving it unset.

 ### example run_script_environment